Graham Nash Recalls Playing Risk with Jimi Hendrix on Acid

 August 1, 2018

-During an exclusive SiriusXM VOLUME (Ch.
-106) Town Hall, Nash sat down with Alan Light to reflect on his beginnings as a musician, his song writing process, his work with The Hollies, Crosby Stills and Nash, CSNY, his solo work, and others projects.
-He also spoke about a few of his contemporaries, one of whom was Jimi Hendrix.
+During an exclusive SiriusXM Town Hall, Nash sat down with host Alan Light to reflect on his beginnings as a musician, his songwriting process, his work with The Hollies, Crosby Stills & Nash, and CSNY, his solo work, and other projects.
+He also spoke about a few of his contemporaries, including Jimi Hendrix.

 Nash explained to Light that Jimi Hendrix was unbeatable at Risk, especially while on acid.